cpaterno/csc-212-s18/lab-02/readme.md

 ## 4. Declaring and instantiating an array on the stack and on the heap using `int *`

 The next two assignments create an array on the stack, and an array on the heap.

-You should read [this pdf](http://cslibrary.stanford.edu/102/PointersAndMemory.pdf) regarding stack, heap, and memory allocation to familiarize yourself on this topic.
+You should read [this pdf](http://cslibrary.stanford.edu/102/PointersAndMemory.pdf) regarding stack, heap, and memory allocation to familiarize yourself with this topic.
 Section 1 is simply an introduction to pointers, so you may skip it if you would like, but sections 2 through 4 contain information that is important in understanding how pointers work.

 ```C++
 //Declare an int array on the stack